jamolnng/jamolnng.github.io/_posts/2016-01-08-OpenCL image filtering.md

 A box filter is a linear filter where it averages the value of a pixel with itself and it's neighboring pixels.
 Typically it is a 3x3 box where the pixel being modified is the one in the middle.

-The method I implemented using the sliding window algorithm but there are other ways to speed it up.
+The method I implemented is very naieve but there are other ways to speed it up.
 If you are interested here is [a presentation pdf](http://web.archive.org/web/20060718054020/http://www.acm.uiuc.edu/siggraph/workshops/wjarosz_convolution_2001.pdf) on it.

 Here is an example using a 11x11 filter
 ![11x11 filter](http://jlaning.com/public/assets/OpenCL image filtering/filter.png)